ethereum-optimism/optimism/specs/withdrawals.md

 ### On L1

-1. A [relayer][g-relayer] submits the required inputs (see below) to the `OptimismPortal` contract.
+1. A [relayer][g-relayer] submits the required inputs to the `OptimismPortal` contract.
 The relayer need not be the same entity which initiated the withdrawal on L2.
+   These inputs include the withdrawal transaction data, inclusion proofs, and a timestamp.
+The timestamp must be one for which an L2 output root exists, which commits to the withdrawal as registered on L2.
-2. The `OptimismPortal` contract retrieves the output root from the `OutputOracle`'s `l2Outputs()` function, and performs the remainder of the verification process internally.
+2. The `OptimismPortal` contract retrieves the output root for the given timestamp from the `OutputOracle`'s `l2Outputs()` function, and performs the remainder of the verification process internally.
 3. If verification fails, the call reverts.
 Otherwise the call is forwarded, and the hash is recorded to prevent it from from being replayed.